What Do Toads Eat?

 On this page, I’m going to do my best to answer the question “What do toads eat?”.
 It’s a common question on the popular Q&A websites and I want to provide a helpful resource to anyone looking for this information.

 Before we start talking about specific foods, it’s important to know that different species of toads eat different things depending on where in the world they live.
-Generally speaking, toads eat about anything they can fit in their mouths.
-They’re carnivorous and enjoy eating live prey such as insects and worms.
+Generally speaking, toads eat nearly anything they can fit in their mouth.
+They’re carnivorous and enjoy eating live prey.

 What Toads Eat in the Wild